pyrocko/grond/docs/source/problems/index.rst

 Problems and problem configuration
 ==================================

-(unfinished)
+A problem in Grond is a task to optimise a specific source model in Grond given certain conditions.

-A problem is a task to optimise a specific source in Grond given certain conditions that can be configured rather flexibly.
+These conditions can be configured rather flexibly.
 So far defined problems in Grond are the optimisations of different source types, which are derived from `Pyrocko Sources`_.

 These problems are in short (more details in the corresponding sections below):